BackofenLab/Cherri/README.md

 ### get_negative_dataset.py
 Generate the positive and negative dataset for the trusted RRIs.
-A context around the interaction side can be specifeyed and what kinde of shuffeling should be used to generate the negative data.
-The negative instance is choosen form a random number of options, which has the closed energy to the positive RRIs.
+A context around the interaction side can be specified and what kind of shuffling should be used to generate the negative data.
+The negative instance is chosen form a random number of options, which has the closed energy to the positive RRIs.

 #### example call
 ```